VOWS, EY, and WayUP Connect Veterans and Employers at the 2021 VOWS Symposium

 The VOWS Symposium serves as the ideal opportunity for veterans transitioning into the civilian workforce to connect with their peers who have already begun careers across many industries including corporate leadership, hiring managers, and key influences from government agencies and the financial services industry.
-This year will mark the 11th symposium which will take place virtually November 4-5, 2021, and is being hosted by EY.
+The 11th symposium will take place virtually November 4-5, 2021; EY is hosting the event.
 There is no cost for service members, veterans, spouses, and corporate hiring managers interested in attending.

-“VOWS was created because a lot of smart people all saw the same gap – we were not hiring enough veterans and military spouses,” Suni Harford, President, of UBS Asset Management and Co-founder of VOWS said.
+“VOWS was created because a lot of smart people all saw the same gap.
+We weren’t hiring enough veterans and military spouses,” Suni Harford, President, of UBS Asset Management and Co-founder of VOWS said.
 “Financial services is an ideal career path for those trained in the military given the pace, the complexity, the team orientation.
 So we found a way, now a group of over 150 companies, to build a better path into financial services and now many other industries.
 Bringing military servicemen and women on board is the proverbial win-win-win scenario.
 Good for our companies, good for the individuals and their families, and good for our country.”

 For EY, the event represents a chance to connect veterans and their unique skill sets to top employers.

 “Veterans possess differentiated experience that helps equip them with leadership skills, conﬁdence and teaming abilities that can be gained in few other places.
-They play a vital role at EY, helping us to innovate and deliver exceptional client service,” said EY Veterans Network Executive Sponsor Anthony Caterino.
+They play a vital role at EY.
+Veterans help us to innovate and deliver exceptional client service,” said EY Veterans Network Executive Sponsor Anthony Caterino.
 “We are honored to host the VOWS Symposium and support their important efforts to help transitioning veterans and their partners focus on career readiness and connect with leading financial services organizations.”